Skip to main content

 mohamed.ismail@ageing.ox.ac.uk; Mohamed@analyticalresearch.co.uk

-Mohamed Ismail is a social scientist formally trained in engineering and computer science, with vast experience of applied quantitative research.
-His recent work focuses on ageing dynamics and estimating the cost of care in the UK and the Middle East and North Africa (MENA) region.
-Following formal training in engineering, computer science and mathematical finance, he started his career working as a quantitative analyst for leading global financial organisations, such as Merrill Lynch, HSBC, Mizuho and Credit Suisse, before shifting his focus onto quantitative social research.
-In 2009, he set up an independent research company, Analytical Research Ltd, which has a focus of utilising statistical and mathematical modelling techniques in social science.
+Mohamed Ismail is a multidisciplinary researcher specialising in ageing and long-term care.
+With a diverse research and industry background and degrees in engineering (MEng), computer science (MSc) and mathematical finance (MSc), Mohamed brings a holistic and innovative perspective to the study of ageing.
+His approach combines insights from various fields to study the complex challenges and opportunities of the ageing population.
+He is passionate about exploring the multiple aspects impacting the experience of ageing at the individual and system levels.
+He started his career as a quantitative analyst for leading global financial organisations, such as Merrill Lynch, HSBC, Mizuho and Credit Suisse, before shifting his focus onto quantitative social research.
+In 2009, he established an independent research company, Analytical Research Ltd, focusing on harnessing statistical and mathematical modelling techniques in social science.
 Mohamed has collaborated with universities in the UK, Europe, Australia and the Middle East, leading research projects and publishing in peer-reviewed journals.
-He has been invited to give keynote talks and presentations at several leading universities and organisations.
-His research interests include migration, population ageing and social policy.
+He has given keynote talks and presentations at several leading universities and organisations.
+His research interests include social connections, migration, population ageing and social policy.

 Recent professional commitments: